xdarkki/raylib-game/README.md

 Installation:
 ---
 Open the [installation page]() and go to the section installation.
 Download the latest Windows version and execute the .exe file on your Desktop.
-The installation could take some time...
+The installation could take some time.
+After the excute you need to apply some options for the Installation.

 **Steps:**